VIJAYADASS/React/README.md

  Then you can click the bell icon update the all notification

  If else using the conditions
- Subscribed and unsubscribe & aslo the bell icon is turn on and off Notification
+ Subscribed and unsubscribe & aslo the bell icon is turn on and off Notification.

+ update the  more information using the button and bell icons